rancher/fleet-docs/docs/webhook.md

 :::

-### 3. (Optional) Configure webhook secret.
-The secret is for validating webhook payload.
-Make sure to put it in a k8s secret called `gitjob-webhook` in `cattle-fleet-system`.
+### 3. (Optional) Configure a webhook secret.
+The secret is for validating the webhook payload.
+The secret must contain the designated key for the desired provider.
+The list of providers with their corresponding keys is as follows.

 | Provider        | K8s Secret Key     |
 |-----------------|--------------------|